gobuffalo/buffalo/README.md

 ### Task Runner (Optional)

 [github.com/markbates/grift](https://github.com/markbates/grift) - If you're familiar with Rake tasks from Ruby, you'll be right at home using Grift.
 This package was chosen to allow for the easy running of simple, and common, tasks that most web applications need.
 Think things like seeding a database or taking in a CSV file and generating database records.
-Buffalo ships with an example `routes` task that prints off the defined routes and the function that handles those requests.
+Buffalo ships with an example `routes` task that prints of the defined routes and the function that handles those requests.

 ### Models/ORM (Optional)

 [github.com/gobuffalo/pop](https://github.com/gobuffalo/pop) - Accessing databases is nothing new in web applications.
-Pop, and its command line tool, Soda, were chosen because they strike a nice balance between simplifying common tasks, being idiomatic, and giving you the flexibility you need to built your app.
-Pop and Soda share the same core philosophies as Buffalo so they were a natural choice.
+Pop, and its command line tool, Soda, were chosen because they strike a nice balance between simplifying common tasks, being idiomatic, and giving you the flexibility you need to build your app.
+Pop and Soda share the same core philosophies as Buffalo, so they were a natural choice.

-### Sessions, Cookies, Websockets, and more...
+### Sessions, Cookies, WebSockets, and more...

 [github.com/gorilla](https://github.com/gorilla) - The Gorilla toolkit is a great set of packages designed to improve upon the standard library for a variety of web-related packages.
-With these high quality packages Buffalo is able to keep its "core" code to a minimum and focus on its goal of glueing them all together to make your life better.
+With these high-quality packages Buffalo can keep its "core" code to a minimum and focus on its goal of gluing them all together to make your life better.

 ## Benchmarks

 Oh, yeah, everyone wants benchmarks!
 What would a web framework be without its benchmarks?
 Well, guess what?
 I'm not giving you any!
 That's right.
 This is Go!
 I assure you that it is plenty fast enough for you.
-If you want benchmarks you can either a) checkout any benchmarks that the [GIANTS](SHOULDERS.md) Buffalo is built upon have published, or b) run your own.
+If you want benchmarks you can either a) check out any benchmarks that the [GIANTS](SHOULDERS.md) Buffalo is built upon having published, or b) run your own.
 I have no interest in playing the benchmark game, and neither should you.

 ## Contributing